-Pupil Premium was introduced by the Government in April 2011.
-It is additional funding that is given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to close the attainment and progress gap between them and their peers.
-The term disadvantaged is used to refer to pupils who are eligible for free school meals and those in local authority care.
-Nationally these children have been identified as achieving at a lower level than children from less advantaged backgrounds.
+The Pupil Premium was introduced by the Government in April 2011.
+The Pupil Premium is funding provided to schools is additional to main school funding.
+Pupil Premium was designed to give additional money to support schools in raising the attainment of children who are eligible for free school meals (FSM) and those children are in local authority care.
+These groups of children have been identified nationally as achieving at a lower level than children from less disadvantaged backgrounds.